AndrewJRichardson/Real-Time-Rendering/README.md

 ## Running this project
 The project can be built with CMAKE.

 For the purposes of demoing this app I have included the release build files in this repo (generally a bad practice).
 To run the demo goto Demo Build > demo.exe.
 The demo will show 4 cubes by default and you can move around with mouse and keyboard.
 However, the demo was mainly designed to work with an xbox 360 controller (So I could stand up while presenting the demo and let others try it while I presented).
-The file that creates the

 * Analog sticks work like first person game controls.
 * Press left bumper on a 360 pad to switch between a few different model settings.